 Avoiding a License Suspension for a Felony or Misdemeanor Drug Offense

 The only way to avoid a license sanction is to avoid a conviction.
 This can be done in several ways.
-First, there are statutes which provide ways for a youthful or first-time offender to plead guilty or no contest to an offense and still not be convicted.
-In some cases, a defendant may be innocent of a charge or the police may have violated a constitutional right, like an illegal search in violation of the 4th Amendment as an example.
-In these cases, a highly experienced defense lawyer may be able to argue for an acquittal or dismissal of all charges.
-Finally, a respected trial lawyer may be able to negotiate with the prosecutor to change the charge to an offense that does not trigger a suspension.
+First, some statutes provide ways for a youthful or first-time offender to plead guilty or no contest to an offense and still not be convicted.
+In some cases, a defendant may be innocent of a charge, or the police may have violated a constitutional right, like an illegal search in violation of the 4th Amendment.
+In these cases, a highly experienced defense lawyer may argue for an acquittal or dismissal of all charges.
+Finally, a respected trial lawyer may negotiate with the prosecutor to change the charge to an offense that does not trigger a suspension.

 Free Consultation for Felony or Misdemeanor Drug Offense